Convolution morphisms and Kottwitz conjecture: Introduction

 \subsection{Acknowledgements}

 The author is grateful to Peter Scholze for answering questions.
-He would like to thank Teruhisa Koshikawa for helpful comments and conversations.
+He would like to thank David Hansen for helpful comments.
+He thank also Teruhisa Koshikawa for helpful comments and various discussions.
 This work was supported by JSPS KAKENHI Grant Number 18H01109.